jefdaj/jefdaj.github.io/src/posts/2021/03/03/source-code-for-this-blog/index.md

 contain links and instructions whenever you can do something non-obvious with them.
 I mainly write in [Pandoc markdown][markdown], but you can use anything supported by Pandoc.
 Posting dates are based on the folder structure, and the rest is pulled from the markdown header.
+I date draft posts 2099/something, which pushes them to the top of the recent posts list and reminds me to fill in the right date later.

 # Scripts